Andrew Gordon Magrath

-Andrew Gordon Magrath (February 8, 1813 – April 9, 1893) was an American politician and jurist who served as the last Governor of South Carolina under the Confederate States of America, a United States district judge of the United States District Court for the District of South Carolina and a Confederate District Judge for the District of South Carolina.
+Andrew Gordon Magrath (February 8, 1813 – April 9, 1893) was an American politician and jurist who served as a United States district judge of the United States District Court for the District of South Carolina and a Confederate District Judge for the District of South Carolina.
+Magrath was elected as the last governor of South Carolina under the Confederacy in December 1864, and was arrested for treason at the close of the American Civil War in May, 1865.

 Education and career

 Born on February 8, 1813, in Charleston, South Carolina, Magrath received an Artium Baccalaureus degree in 1831 from South Carolina College (now the University of South Carolina), attended Harvard Law School and read law with James L. Petigru in 1835.
 He entered private practice in Charleston from 1835 to 1839, in 1841, and from 1843 to 1856.
 He was a member of the South Carolina House of Representatives in 1840, and 1842.
 Magrath was a member of the Democratic Party.

 Federal judicial service

 Magrath was nominated by President Franklin Pierce on May 9, 1856, to a seat on the United States District Court for the District of South Carolina vacated by Judge Robert Budd Gilchrist.
 He was confirmed by the United States Senate on May 12, 1856, and received his commission the same day.

 Magrath's service was notable for his strongly proslavery decisions.
 In the trial of William C. Corrie for his ownership of the slave vessel Wanderer in 1858, Magrath rewrote the law from the bench by announcing that bringing enslaved people from Africa was not a crime if they had been enslaved prior to their purchase.

-His service terminated on November 7, 1860, due to his resignation.
+His judicial service terminated on November 7, 1860, when he resigned following the election of Abraham Lincoln as US President.
+Magrath dramatically tore off his judicial robe in the courtroom when he announced his resignation, denouncing the United States in a speech that made him very popular with South Carolina's pro-secession politicians.